ljrott/hello-world/README.md

 # NY State ATM Locations
 Code supporting use of the NY state ATM locations dataset.
+The included dataset has been cleaned up compared to the file hosting on the data.ny.gov website.

-Data Issues:
+Some of the noted data Issues:

 <ul>
 <li>Queensbury spelled wrong in row 1784 (Queesnbury)</li>